d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 export const kubeconfig = cluster.kubeconfig.apply(JSON.stringify)
 ```

-Let's download the additional npm packages for EKS and Kubernetes and run `pulumi up`.
-We then initialize a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.
+Let's download the additional npm packages for EKS and Kubernetes and run `pulumi up` and initialize a new stack tag “key:value" = "environment:prod" to run  `pulumi up` with the same `index.ts` file.

 ```
 $ npm install --save @pulumi/eks @pulumi/kubernetes